 What is a corneal ulcer?

-Be careful if you use contact lenses and wake up one morning with eye discharge, redness, and pain.
-Among many other causes, it can be a corneal ulcer.
+If you use contact lenses and wake up one morning with eye discharge, redness, and pain, schedule an appointment with Texas Eye and Cataract.
+Among other causes, it could be a corneal ulcer.

-An abrasion or ulcer in the cornea is a scratch on the external layer of the cornea.
-It happens in cases of eye trauma or eye infection, when mechanical trauma and microbes break down the corneal surface.
-The otherwise transparent cornea now looks grayish or white, obstructing the vision at varying degrees.
+An ulcer in the cornea is a scratch on the external layer of the cornea.
+This can happen in cases of eye trauma or eye infection, when mechanical trauma and microbes break down the corneal surface.
+The typically transparent cornea begins to look grayish or white, obstructing the vision at varying degrees.

 What are the causes of corneal ulcers?

-The most common cause is bacterial or fungal infection.
-Another cause is an injury to the eyeball, because it turns into an entry point for bacterial infections.
+The most common cause is infection of either bacteria or fungus.
+An injury to the eyeball can cause corneal ulcers by becoming an entry point for bacterial infections.

-Anyone wearing contact lenses is at a higher risk, especially if they use them for very extended periods or overnight, increasing the risk of infection.
-Also, some contact lens wearers undergo microtrauma and small scratches in the corneal surface that harbor bacteria and ultimately cause a corneal ulcer.
+Anyone wearing contact lenses is at a higher risk, especially if used for very extended periods or overnight, increasing the risk of infection.
+Some contact lens wearers undergo microtrauma and small scratches in the corneal surface without realizing it, but these scratches can harbor bacteria and ultimately cause a corneal ulcer.
+Contact lens users should practice good hygiene, such as washing hands before handling their contact lenses and disinfecting appropriately.

 Other microorganisms can cause corneal ulcers, including the herpes virus and parasitic infections by Acanthamoeba.
-We can find this parasite living in swimming pools, tap water, and hot tubs.
-This Acanthamoeba can cause a severe case of corneal ulcer.
+This parasite lives in swimming pools, tap water, and hot tubs and can cause a severe case of corneal ulcer.

 Table of Contents